wangby511/System-Design-Architecture-and-Infra/bloom-filter.md

 ## Explanation

 Bloom filters are a probabilistic data structure for set membership testing that may yield false positives.
 A large bit vector represents the set.
 An element is added to the set by computing N hash functions of the element and setting the corresponding bits.
 An element is deemed to be in the set if the bits at all N of the element’s hash locations are set.
-Hence, a document may incorrectly be deemed to be in the set, but false negatives are not possible.
+Hence, a document may incorrectly be deemed to be in the set, but false negatives are impossible.

 ## Used Example